MrSmoer/Minecraft-Server-ngrok/README.md

 ### Minecraft
 The version is currently 1.19.2.
 You can replace the link in the Dockerfile for another version of the server.jar. <br>
 The server.jar is downloaded from Minecraft.net during build. <br>
-It is available through ngrok, as well as on `localhost:5565`
+You can acces the server through ngrok, as well as on `localhost:5565`

 After the obligatory first failed start you will need to enable the minecraft eula by editing the file `minecraft-data/eula.txt` inside the volume.